larskanis/eventbox/README.md

 Seeing curly braces instead of links?
 Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).

 The branch in `Queue#deq` shows a typical decision taking in Eventbox:
-If the call can be processed immediately it yields the result, else wise the result is added to a list to be processes later.
+If the call can be processed immediately it yields the result, else wise the result is added to an internal list to be processes later.
-It's important to check this list at each event which could signal the ability to complete the enqueued processing.
+This list must be checked at each event which could signal the ability to complete the enqueued processing.
 This is done in `Queue#enq` in the above example.

 If you just need a queue it's better to stay at the Queue implementations of the standard library or [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).